ForNeVeR/Gyges/README.md

 ## Build

+For now, only building on Windows is supported.

-Install [.NET SDK][dotnet] 6.0 or newer for your platform, then run:
+Install [.NET SDK][dotnet] 6.0 and .NET Core 3.1 runtime (to run MonoGame content builder task) for your platform, then run:

 ```
 $ dotnet build